raphael-wagner/raphael-wagner.github.io/content/en/_index.md

       date_start: "2017-07-01"
       description: |2-

-          * The AMS GmbH was specialised in developing software for the   analysis and management of measurement data - the company has been acquired in December 2018 by the Kistler Group, a global leader in dynamic measurement technology.
+          * The AMS GmbH was specialized in developing software for the   analysis and management of measurement data - the company has been acquired in December 2018 by the Kistler Group, a global leader in dynamic measurement technology.
           * Created a specific component for a customer within the company’s framework jBeam that determines optimal machine parameters based on entered test data.

       location: Chemnitz, DE